jeffmerkey/netware-xscreensaver/README.md

 ).

 You can download other versions of XScreensaver, including the most recent versions at the [XScreensaver Download Page](https://www.jwz.org/xscreensaver/download.html).

+There are several online archives of XScreensaver releases which contain both current and older released versions of the software.
+[Open Source Labs](https://ftp2.osuosl.org/pub/blfs/conglomeration/xscreensaver/) publishes a mirror of [XScreensaver versions](https://ftp2.osuosl.org/pub/blfs/conglomeration/xscreensaver/).

 ## **_netwaresmp_ Options**